openvinotoolkit/openvino/ngraph/python/BUILDING.md

     apt install git wget build-essential cmake
     apt install python3 python3-dev python3-pip python3-virtualenv python-is-python3

-On macOS you can use [Homebrew](https://brew.sh) to install required packages:
+On macOS, you can use [Homebrew](https://brew.sh) to install required packages:

     brew install cmake
     brew install automake
     brew install libtool
     brew install python3

-Install Cython in the Python installation, or virtualenv which you are planning to use:
+Install Cython in the Python installation, or virtualenv that you are planning to use:

     pip3 install cython

  ### Configure and Build as a part of OpenVINO™ Toolkit

-The following section will illustrate how to build and install OpenVINO™ in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
-Let's start by setting this variable to a directory of your choice:
+The following section illustrates how to build and install OpenVINO™ in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
+Set this variable to a directory of your choice:

     export OPENVINO_BASEDIR=/path/to/my/workspace

-Now we can clone OpenVINO™, configure it using `cmake` and build using `make`.
+Now you can clone the OpenVINO™ repository, configure it using `cmake` and build using `make`.
 Please note that we're disabling the building of a few modules by setting the `ENABLE_*` flag to `OFF`.
 In order to build the OpenVINO™ Python APIs set the mentioned flags to `ON`.
 Note the `CMAKE_INSTALL_PREFIX`, which defaults to `/usr/local/` if not set.